 Isobel is from London.
 She describes herself as an organization maniac.
 She spends at least an hour every day organizing and cleaning her home.
 She runs a small cleaning company, but when she is out of the office, you can find her at the local coffee shop with a book in her hand.

-- Keep Your Home Tidy and Clean Following a Strict but Effective Declutter Routine - September 21, 2016
+- Keep Your Home Tidy and Clean Following an Effective Declutter Routine - September 21, 2016